diegomorales/vue-app-setup/README.md

 An opinionated setup for creating vue applications.

-You can use this setup as a starting point for your project.
+You can use this setup as a starting point for your own project.

 ## Features